survivejs/react-book/manuscript/08_building_kanban.md

 ## Conclusion

-Beyond the features discussed Webpack allows you to [lazy load](https://webpack.github.io/docs/code-splitting.html) content through `require.ensure`.
+Beyond the features discussed, Webpack allows you to [lazy load](https://webpack.github.io/docs/code-splitting.html) content through `require.ensure`.
 This is handy if you happen to have a specific dependency on some view and want to load it when you need it.

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.